DataDog/integrations-extras/f5-distributed-cloud/README.md

 - Select Save & Exit to complete creating the global log receiver.
 Verify that [logs][9] are received into your Datadog account.

-## Data Collected

-### Metrics

-The F5 Distributed Cloud Services integration does not include any metrics at this time.

-### Events

-The F5 Distributed Cloud Services integration does not include any events at this time.

-### Service Checks

-The F5 Distributed Cloud Services integration does not include any service checks at this time.

 ## Troubleshooting